Iso118/DD1D/MapDeckPatronDeck.md

 ### The Center Card

-_Tread lightly, everything around you is hungry and flesh is but one source of nourishment here._
+_Tread lightly, everything around you is hungry and flesh is but one source of nourishment._